jonriber/DSA-Data-Structures-and-Algorithms/LEET CODE/Group Anagrams/Instructions.md

 - If there are n words, the total time complexity is O(n * k log k).

 ### Second: No sorting and dictionaries and lists

+Now, this is a time complexity improvement with no usage of sorting.

+The key is to use a tuple of counts (one for each letter `a-z`) as the key.

+- Each word's character frequency is represented as a fixed-size tuple of length 26.
+- Anagrams will have the same frequency tuple.
+- Tuples are hashable and can be dictionary keys.

+#### Time complexity

+- Building the count list is O(k) for each word (no sorting).
+- Total time: O(n * k) (better than O(n * k log k)).